 In the educational assessment world, summative state assessments—or end-of-year assessments—tend to be front and center.
 While they’re an important tool for assessing student knowledge at a certain point, summative assessments don’t deliver the consistent data about student learning that you need throughout the school year.

-Formative assessments help educators uncover what students know about a subject while they are in the process of learning.
-Finding just the right way to assess learning in progress can seem overwhelming, but it doesn’t have to be.
+But formative assessments help you uncover what your students know about a subject while they’re learning.
+Finding just the right way to assess in-progress learning might seem overwhelming, but it doesn’t have to be.

 Practice should be targeted and intentional.

 Think about small measurements—specific, pinpointed evaluation of a skill or concept currently being taught.
 Being able to target specific preconceptions or misconceptions is key to advancing learning and allowing for deeper understanding.
 These processes don’t have to be complex, but they should provide actionable information.